 Now, some of you are probably thinking, “Uh – Karen… that’s really not a disaster,” and you’re right.
 But, because this airport was prepared, they were able to respond quickly before the situation became disastrous.
 That’s what’s important here.
 Disasters don’t happen every day, but when they do, you need to be ready.

 So, let’s look at disasters.
 In the “natural” category, we’ve got hurricanes, floods, tornadoes, earthquakes and wildfires, to name a few.
 We also have “manmade” disasters that include things like big chemical and oil spills and acts of terrorism.
 Your facility needs to be prepared for all of them.

 That’s where a business continuity plan (BCP) comes into play.
 The Federal Emergency Management Agency and ready.gov offer some great templates for these plans.
 It’s still up to you as the facility owner or manager to be prepared for any potential disaster.

 We’ll cover all of the things that go into a good BCP another time, but to get you started, here are five things that every facility should have on hand:

 1. Spill Supplies

-Absorbents are important, but only part of the equation.
+Spill kits are important to absorb any water that enters your building during a storm or flooding, but they are only part of the equation.
 Consider other items as well, such as drain covers, shovels, brooms, garbage bags and vacuums.